| Planet

 |

-The Welsh Internationalist is an English-medium bi-monthly magazine
+Planet: The Welsh Internationalist

 We also publish books over a wide range of subjects - from Welsh art history (Words with Pictures by Peter Lord) to translations of European classics (Things by the Galician writer Alfonso R. Castelao; The Wind Itself by the Swedish poet Werner Aspenström), and from Anglo-Welsh dialect poems (Coulda Bin Summin by Mike Jenkins) to personal memoirs (Sugar & Slate by Charlotte Williams).
 Planet, which appears 6 times a year in an attractively illustrated book-like format, is one of the best-looking magazines around.
 The contents last too - so you'll find yourself returning to Planet's pages long after the first reading. |